zachvalenta/jvns.ca/content/post/2017-06-11-log-structured-storage.markdown

 When you want to write a page-oriented database, you need to search for the right page (4k of data or so) that contains your data and update it.
 I wrote a blog post about [sqlite and  btrees](https://jvns.ca/blog/2014/10/02/how-does-sqlite-work-part-2-btrees/) a while back.

-PostgreSQL, MySQL, etcd, redis (I think), and sqlite all use page-oriented storage engines.
+PostgreSQL, MySQL, etcd, and sqlite all use page-oriented storage engines.

 I was googling for what MongoDB uses, and it turns out that MongoDB's new WiredTiger storage engine actually supports both a log-structured